Spatial limits of the BCP

 Please follow these guidelines when mapping your project, and determining its boundaries:

-• Geographic description: You will need to provide a detailed geographic description of the project area in the PMP.
+Geographic description: BCPs must provide a detailed geographic description of the project area in the PMP.
 This should include information about its physical characteristics (e.g., topography, climate), ecological features (e.g., ecosystem types, key species), and human aspects (e.g., land use, local communities).
 Describe any factors that might influence the project's implementation or outcomes.